 Parents and Families Retreats and First Saturday Meetings are Essential

-If the parents do not genuinely walk with the Community, they will be a hindrance, not a help, when their child completes his/her journey in the Community and exits to begin again their life in the world.
-The family must learn the difference between “help” that aids their child toward adult responsibility vs. perceived “help” that, in reality, keeps their son/daughter in a perpetual emotional adolescence, no matter how old they are, by supporting them financially and materially, thus paying their way through life.
-Without attending the retreat weekends, the family will continue to make the same mistakes of the past, having only their old beliefs and perceptions of their role and their childs needs, all of which failed in the past.
+If the parents do not genuinely walk with the Community, they will be a hindrance, not a help, when their son/daughter begins their life again in the world.
+The family must learn the difference between “help” that aids their son/daughter toward adult responsibility vs. perceived “help” that, in reality, keeps him/her in a perpetual emotional adolescence, no matter how old they are, by supporting them financially and materially, rather than making his/her own way.
+Without attending the retreat weekends, the family will continue to make the same mistakes of the past, having only their old beliefs and perceptions of their role and the son/daughter’s needs, all of which failed in the past.
 Family action that helps a non-addict can be very harmful to an addict.
 It is an absolute necessity for families to learn what to do and what not to do.

 The Family’s Parallel Journey Motivates the Addict